 The launch of the new expanded 24 Hour Domestic & Sexual Violence Helpline at Stormont Hotel yesterday sends a clear signal from government that victims’ needs and support are at the heart of the government’s strategy to tackle domestic and sexual violence.

-The Helpline has been operating as the 24 Hour Domestic Violence Helpline for nineteen years with calls increasing every year.
-During 2012 – 2013 the 24 Hour Domestic Violence Helpline managed 47,597 calls, an increase of 8% on the previous year.
+The Helpline has been operating as the 24 Hour domestic abuse Helpline for nineteen years with calls increasing every year.
+During 2012 – 2013 the 24 Hour domestic abuse Helpline managed 47,597 calls, an increase of 8% on the previous year.
 These rising numbers are a success story as the crimes of domestic and sexual violence are so often kept hidden.

 Wednesday 5th March saw the official launch of the expanded Helpline, which now also reaches out to all victims of sexual violence, women and men, who have suffered in silence with nowhere to turn for support.